 All accommodation must be vacated by 12:00 noon on your day of departure but some destinations/accommodation require earlier check-out.
 Please check on your arrival at your accommodation.
 In the case of arrival on a night flight your room may have been booked from the previous day to ensure that you have immediate access when you arrive and if this is the case the night/morning of your arrival will be counted as the first night of your holiday.
 If departing on a night/early morning flight, where possible a room may be made available for changing and storing hand luggage when you have vacated your room by 12 noon.
 This is in all cases subject to local availability and a charge may be made.
 Sometimes managements may be able to allow you to keep your room, but they are entitled to make an additional charge if they wish.
 Alternatively our local Representatives may be able to arrange temporary accommodation but again there will be a charge.
 Where half or full board has been booked flight timings may necessitate the loss of one meal.
 In such cases the holiday price has been reduced to compensate.

-Some of the holidays to Greece on this website involve transfers from your arrival airport by hydrofoil or ferry.
+Some of the island holidays on this website involve transfers from your arrival airport by hydrofoil or ferry.
 Transfers by sea will not be accompanied.
 Hydrofoils are used for short sea crossings and provide a much more comfortable and reliable way to travel than ferries which may, however, be a great way to see something of different islands during your holiday.
 Both can be affected by sea and weather conditions and there is absolutely nothing that anyone can do about this.

 All transfer times stated on this website assume that everything is working properly and take no account of delays for the variety of reasons that can affect all types of transport.
 In some cases access for vehicles, particularly coaches, to accommodation is restricted and therefore you may be dropped at the nearest accessible point.
 You may have to carry your luggage for the last distance in these circumstances.
 Where there is a transfer between islands by ferry as part of your holiday arrangements, please note that we recommend day flights to permit ferry transfers on the same day where possible.